gohugoio/hugo/content/templates/base.md

 wip: true
 ---

 Go 1.6 includes a powerful new keyword, `block`.
-This construct allows you to define the outer shell of your pages one or more master template(s), filling in or overriding portions as necessary.
+This construct allows you to define the outer shell of your pages' one or more master template(s) and then fill in or override portions as necessary.

 ## Base Template Lookup Order

-This is the order Hugo searches for a base template:
+This is the order Hugo searches for your base template:

 1. `/layouts/<CURRENTPATH>/<TEMPLATENAME>-baseof.html`
 2. `/layouts/<CURRENTPATH>/baseof.html`
 3. `/layouts/_default/<TEMPLATENAME>-baseof.html`
 4. `/layouts/_default/baseof.html`

-As an example, with a site using the theme `exampletheme`, when rendering the section list for the section `post`.
+As an example, let's assume your site is using the theme when rendering the section list for the section `post`.
 Hugo picks the `section/post.html` as the template and this template has a `define` section that indicates it needs a base template.
 This is then the lookup order:

 1. `/layouts/section/post-baseof.html`
 2. `/themes/<THEME>/layouts/section/post-baseof.html`